roquatorus/BinPrint/README.md

   The list of all available functions can be found in the header file - BinPrint.h

 ### Features and capabilities ###
-  - Leading zeros are never omitted in the printout.
+  - Leading zeros are never omitted in the printout
   - It always prints with one space between each nibble and two spaces between each byte
   - Capable to print without indent or with two character length indentation
   - Possibility of ending with a newline character